biomejs/biome/CONTRIBUTING.md

 ## Website

-The [Rome website](https://rome.tools/) is built with [Astro](https://astro.build).
+The [Biome website](https://biomejs.dev/) is built with [Astro](https://astro.build).
 To start a development server you can run the following commands:

 ```bash
 cd website